vismaml/goodon/README.md

 # goodon

-Goodon is an OpenTelemetry initialization utility that simplifies setting up tracing and metrics in Go applications.
+Goodon is a Go utility library that simplifies setting up gRPC services with integrated OpenTelemetry observability.

 ## Features